Rail transport modelling scales: Lego trains

 The length is not derived by a certain scale ratio.
-While HO scale is a 1:87 scale (3.5 mm to 1 foot), resulting in a gauge from real life prototype standard gauge.
+This is in contrast to other model railway systems such as HO scale of which has a 1:87 scale (3.5 mm to 1 foot), resulting in a gauge from real life prototype standard gauge.

 Conversely, modeling standard gauge in Lego trains would yield a scaling of (37.5:1435 =) 1:38.3.